rohanjwaleshan/car_price_prediction/README.md

 ![](images/pairplot_selling_price.png) ![](images/correlation_heatmap.png)    ![](images/scatterplot_max_power_selling_price_transmission.png)

 ## Model Development
-For the first model I trained a **MLR** and split the data into train and test sets with a test size of 25%.
+For the first model I trained a **MLR** model and split the data into train and test sets with a test size of 25%.

 It was necessary to check all assumptions before considering the MLR model for deployment.
 The MLR model rejected both homoscedasticity and normality of errors with and without log/square root transformations of features and log transformation of the response.
 Below are the plots used to confirm homoscedasticity and normality of errors after log transfomring the response.